Islam in Turkey: Alevis

+The term Kızılbaş in the history was used pejoratively for all Shi'ites in Anatolia.

 Ja'faris

-The followers of the Ja'fari jurisprudence constitute the third sizable community.
+The followers of the Ja'fari jurisprudence constitute the second sizable Shi'i community.
 It is historically the primary denomination of ethnic Azerbaijani people.
-Most of them lives in the eastern provinces neighboring to Azerbaijan, more particularly in the Iğdır Province and Kars Province, but also larger cities in the west.
-Considering the population of their historical homeland, it can be simplistically said that they constitute up to 1 million people in Turkey.
+Most of them live in the eastern provinces neighboring to Azerbaijan, more particularly in the Iğdır Province and Kars Province, but also larger cities in the west.
+It is estimated that Ja'faris make up 4% of the population of Turkey, i.e. about 3,300,000.
 They have 70 mosques in Istanbul and some 300 throughout the country and receive no state funding for their mosques and imams as the Presidency of Religious Affairs (Diyanet) is exclusively Sunni.